CCBDA-UPC/Assignments-2025/Lab06.md

 print(f'eb create {HOSTNAME} %s ' % ' '.join(opt))
 ```

-You can execute it as shown below.
-That will create the command to type in order to create an Elastic Beanstalk that has
+ Execute it as shown below.
+The script creates the command to type in order to create an Elastic Beanstalk that has:

-- one EC2 instance min and three EC2 instances max (see `ebOptions` in the Python code above).
+- one EC2 instance minimum and three EC2 instances maximum (see `ebOptions` in the Python code above).
 - the instance profile and service role are the ones that must be used in the Learning Lab environment (see `ebOptions` in the Python code above).
 - the Elastic Load Balancer (ELB) is of type application, as necessary for this type of deployment (see `ebOptions` in the Python code above).
-- a very small EC2 instance type `t2.nano` (see `ebOptions` in the Python code above).
+- a very small EC2 instance type `t2.nano` will be used (see `ebOptions` in the Python code above).
-- the name of your team as the name of the environment that you'll be using (see command below).
+- the name of your team will be used as the name of the environment (see command below).

-The final hostname that Elastic Beanstalk is creating will be `team99.us-east-1.elasticbeanstalk.com` and, obviously, every team needs to have a different host name.
+The final hostname that Elastic Beanstalk is creating will be `team99.us-east-1.elasticbeanstalk.com` that host name needs to be unique.
 I suggest you to use team and two digits of your team number for this lab session.

-The output of the command is extremely long, scroll inside the box to the right or see it in your own terminal.
+The output of the command is extremely long, scroll to the right inside the box below or see the output in your terminal.

 ```bash
 _$ python ebcreate.py ../production.env team99